-Here is my list of presidential, parliamentary and other regimes.
+Here is my list of presidential, parliamentary and other regimes as of 22 April 2017.
 A list of countries with semi-presidential constitutions is posted separately.

 Afghanistan, Angola, Argentina